 This brooch features a central cabochon emerald surrounded by two circles of diamonds, the outer larger than the inner.
 A large drop emerald – a detachable pendant – is suspended by a chain of diamonds with a leaf detail.

-The Queen often wears this piece on green or teal outfits, but again, I think it would really stand out against a white dress with green detail.
+The Queen often wears this piece on green or teal outfits, but again, I think it would really stand out against a cream dress with green detail.

 The history of the piece is a little long: Prince Adolphus, Duke of Cambridge, and his wife Augusta, Duchess of Cambridge (Queen Mary’s grandparents) were in Frankfurt in 1818 and there, they entered a charitable lottery.
 The couple won and received a box of around 30 cabochon emeralds as their prize.
 Augusta had some stones made into a pair of earrings and a necklace.